-Pantano has taught at the University of South Florida, where he was also Director of the Writing Center; served as Poet-in-Residence at Florida Southern College; directed the creative writing program at Edge Hill University, England, where he was also Reader in Poetry and Literary Translation; and served as Director of International Relations at VanessaPlace Inc. Pantano is currently Senior Lecturer in Creative Writing and Programme Leader for the MA Creative Writing at the University of Lincoln.
+Pantano has taught at the University of South Florida, where he was also Director of the Writing Center; served as Poet-in-Residence at Florida Southern College; directed the creative writing program at Edge Hill University, England, where he was also Reader in Poetry and Literary Translation; and served as Director of International Relations at VanessaPlace Inc. and Head of the English Department at Diction AG.
+Pantano is currently Senior Lecturer in Creative Writing and Programme Leader for the MA Creative Writing at the University of Lincoln.
 He lives somewhere at the end of a line.

 Daniele Pantano is represented by Katharina Altas at Agentur Altas, Bern, Switzerland.